 SDG has considerable experience with parking structure design.
 Our projects have included both precast and post-tensioned parking garages.
-SDG has designed approximately 50 new parking garages since our inception in 1999, with an average of 625 cars each.
+SDG has designed over 50 new parking garages since our inception in 1999, ranging in capacity from 180 to 3,500 cars.

 SDG understands the design of parking structures must include a cost-effective framing system, a functional layout, and ideally a structural system which requires minimal maintenance over the lifetime of the structure.
 We’re active in initial project stages to help Owners make decisions on the most-effective system for their project.
 Precast concrete parking structures are typically the most economical to construct when the garage configuration is not complex due to the use of off-site, plant-produced modular components.
 However, the competiveness of precast structures can be limited based upon the proximity of the precast manufacturers to the site.
 Post-tensioned concrete structures are generally competitive when the design requires unique or complex geometry.
 The type of project will also factor into the design.
 Underground parking levels and/or a mix of commercial spaces will demand unique framing, which would be more appropriate for a post-tensioned concrete parking structure.
 Precast garages are often faster to construct as compared to a cast-in-place concrete structure, which requires forming, shoring and reshoring cycles.
 Precast can also be more favorable during winter construction periods.

 Functionality of the garage, from a user’s standpoint, must also be considered in good design.
 This includes ramps with proper slopes, appropriate drive lane widths and turning radius, good circulation to exit and entry locations, user-friendly stair and elevator locations, and the avoidance or minimization of blind spots in the garage.